Where Should You Store Your Will?

 Congratulations on taking the necessary steps to create your estate plan!
-Now that you have your executed estate planning documents in hand, you may be wondering, “where should I keep my original documents so they are both safe and accessible?”
+Now that you have your executed estate planning documents in hand, you may be wondering, “what’s a good way to store my original documents to keep them safe and accessible?”